CCDirectLink/loadmusic/README.md

 # loadmusic
-Load custom music into your game *much less broken, but still broken version*
+Load custom music into your game